 In numerous other more Eastern cultures, from India to China to Korea, the first several weeks of the postpartum period is treated as a sacred, transformative time.
-A new mama is cared for by their own mamas, sisters, aunts, and neighbors while she recovers and transitions into her new role.
-They nourish, soothe, assist with housework and baby care, giving the mama time to heal and bond with her baby.
+A new mother is cared for by their own moms, sisters, aunts, and neighbors while she recovers and transitions into her new role.
+They nourish, soothe, assist with housework and baby care, giving the mother time to heal and bond with her baby.

 Navigating your new normal, and what that means for your relationships, your career, and even your own self-identity, is challenging.
-But with the right team, you can blossom into your best mama self.
+But with the right team, you can blossom into your best mom self.